 My scribbled first notes: not bad!
 Sure, there’s only a fraction of the space and three-dimensionality of the real British pressings, but the bass seemed to be there, the energy seemed decent enough, the tonality was good if a bit smooth and dark — all in all not a bad Beatles record.

-Then we played One After 909 and the sound just went over a cliff.
+Then we played One After 909 and the sound just went off a cliff.
 It was so compressed!
 The parts of the song that get loud on the regular pressings never get loud on the new one.
 The live-in-the-studio Beatles’ rock energy just disappeared.
 We couldn’t take more than a minute or two of the song, it was that frustrating and irritating.
 What the hell did they do to make this record sound this way?
 We had no idea.